Home

 3 - Hard Drive

-The obvious stat here is the storage capacity.
+The obvious stat here is the total storage capacity.

-Like buying a big screen TV, go one size bigger than you think you need and you'll never regret it.
+Like buying a big screen TV, go one size bigger than you think you'll need and you'll never regret it.

 "This TV is just waaaay too big and awesome"

-These drives spin a magnetic disk to store information and can go "bad" if the mechanical parts fail.
+Like their name implies, these drives spin a magnetic disk to store information and, as a result, can die on you if the mechanical parts fail.

-It uses short electric pulses to store information, and doesn't spin or have moving parts like traditional magnetic drives.
+These drives use short electric pulses to store information and don't spin or have moving parts like traditional magnetic drives.

-It's rugged, runs lighting fast, and is a great option if you can afford it.
+SSDs are rugged, run lighting fast, and are a great option if you can afford it, but are usually more than twice as expensive as their magnetic brothers.

 4 - Monitors & Video Cards